Last Updated on June 4, 2021 by Nico

 Buy your own transponder.

 Don’t already have a transponder?
 It’s pretty cheap and easy to get one, even if you don’t live in a state with toll roads.
-If you’ll be traveling in the Northeastern US (Illinois to Virginia to Maine) where tolls are handled by the E-ZPass consortium, we recommend ordering a transponder from Massachusetts—since there is no monthly fee and the cost of the transponder gets credited to your account and made available for tolls.
+If you’ll be traveling in the Eastern US (Illinois to Florida to Maine) where tolls are handled by the E-ZPass consortium, we recommend ordering a transponder from Massachusetts—since there is no monthly fee and the cost of the transponder gets credited to your account and made available for tolls.

 In summary, if you’re going to be traveling on toll roads, you can avoid surcharges if you pay cash at the toll booth (where possible) or bring your own transponder.